 This page describes advanced configuration details necessary for high-availability, high throughput, or multiple subnet VPN scenarios.
-The Overview describes the basic concepts of Cloud VPN.
+The Cloud VPN overview describes the basic concepts of Cloud VPN.

 Advanced settings and configurations

-While the VPN types described in Choosing a VPN Routing Option can be configured using only the steps outlined in the set-up instructions, the more advanced configurations listed above call for additional details.
+While you can configure the VPN types described in Choosing a VPN routing option using only the steps outlined in the set-up instructions, the more advanced configurations listed above require additional details.

 Order of routes